ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-08-02-swift-essentials-protocols-extensions-and-more-part-4.md

 }
 {%- endhighlight -%}

-The `YourStruct` conform to `SearchProtocol` and provide their own implementation for the `search(text:)` function.
-As I said previously, it's the same as interfaces.
-But on iOS this is very important, so let's explore an example a little bit different.
+`YourStruct` conforms to `SearchProtocol` and provides its own implementation for the `search(text:)` function.
+As mentioned earlier, it's the same concept as interfaces.
+But this is very important in iOS, so let's explore a slightly different example.
 Suppose we need to create a small component to represent some type of search UI element, like this:

 {%- highlight swift -%}
 import SwiftUI